tkdchen/pipeline-migration-tool/README.md

 tool chain and CI for creation, validation and ensuring migrations are available to pipeline-migration-tool.

-## Commands

-Pipeline migration tool supports several sub-commands to maintain the Konflux build pipelines.
-`migrate` is the main one to do migrations.
-There are a few examples below.
-For detailed information, refer to the help messages by running each one with `-h`.
+pipeline-migration-tool is configured in Konflux Mintmaker as a Renovate post-upgrade command and Renovate is responsible for invoke migration tool properly.
+Then, in general, it is unnecessary for Konflux users to run `migrate` by themselves.

-### To apply migrations:
+To apply migrations, run command:

 ```bash
 cd path/to/repo